TeoSW/TeoSW/README.md

 - 👋 Hi, I’m @TeoSW
 - 👀 I’m interested in FrontEnd Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & Python
+- 💡 I know how to code in: C/C++, HTML, CSS, JS & SQL
 - 📫 How to reach me :www.linkedin.com/in/teodor-vasile-constantin-98682a299

 <!---